ninoseki/mihari/README.md

 See [documentation](https://ninoseki.github.io/mihari/) for more details.

+You can also refer to [JSAC2024 workshop materials](https://ninoseki.github.io/jsac_mihari_workshop/) to learn how Mihari works through some exercises.

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).